2 tablespoons extra virgin olive oil

 1 quart low sodium chicken stock

-6 ounces ditalini or other small pasta
+6 ounces ditalini or other small pasta (preferably whole grain)

-Grated Parmesan or Romano for serving
+Grated Parmigiano-Reggiano or Romano cheese for serving

 - Heat a stock pot over medium high heat and add oil and pancetta.
 Brown the pancetta bits lightly, and add herb stems, bay leaf, chopped vegetables, and garlic.
 Season with salt and pepper.
 Add the beans, tomato sauce, water, and stock to pot and raise heat to high.